madwyn/libpbrpc/README.md

 # Examples
 Please take a look of my other repository [pbrpc](https://github.com/madwyn/pbrpc) as a demo which implements a simple RPC server.

+# Limitations
+One major limitation of this library is it's synchronous.
+It is possible to adapt task queue for asynchronous message handling.